Hammer Film Productions: Attempted revival

 In July 1993, it was reported Richard and Lauren Shuler Donner had acquired 200 titles of Hammer's library from rights holder Roy Skeggs with the intention of remaking them for film and television.
 The following month it was reported Warner Bros. had signed a deal with the Donners to develop the new Hammer projects.
 The first of the intended Hammer remakes was to be a $40-50 million remake of The Quatermass Xperiment to be titled Xperiment and written by Dan O'Bannon with either Sean Connery or Anthony Hopkins eyed to play Bernard Quatermass along with remakes of Quatermass 2 and Quatermass and the Pit and possibly further installments should Xperiment prove successful.
 In addition to relaunching the Quatermass series, the Donners also planned remakes of The Devil Rides Out, Stolen Face, and Taste of Fear.
 In addition to remaking established Hammer titles, the Donners also planned to produce new films under the Hammer name such as an adaptation of the Andrew Laurence novel The Hiss titled Hideous Whispers slated to be directed by Richard Donner, Psychic Detective, and a John Hough directed film titled Children of the Wolf.
 Additional plans were made for a Twilight Zone style anthology series to be titled The Haunted House of Hammer with a planned 44 one-hour episode commitment, 22 of which would be filmed in the United Kingdom while the other 22 would be filmed in the United States.
 Ultimately, despite interest expressed by both the press and Warner Bros., nothing ultimately came of this deal and the Hammer revival was abandoned.
+According to a 2012 The New York Times article, the deal fell part behind the scenes because Hammer didn't actually own most of its best known properties.